eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 ### RuntimeFacade

 The RuntimeFacade wraps some common actions shared between all runtime connectors, s.t. they don't need to be implemented multiple times.
 The RuntimeFacade is responsible for creating, resuming and replacing a WorkloadObject including the start of the workload control task.
-The RuntimeFacade is also responsible for providing functionality for deleting a workloads that do not have an internal WorkloadObject (found unneeded workloads started in a previous execution of the Ankaios agent).
+Furthermore, The RuntimeFacade is responsible for providing functionality for deleting workloads that do not have an internal WorkloadObject (found unneeded workloads started in a previous execution of the Ankaios agent).

 ### WorkloadObject